Mayank52/FoodZoned/README.md

 # FoodZoned
-## A Food Ordering Web Application
+## A Food Ordering Web Application:
+#### It allows to select a plan, pay online for it.
+View Plans, Add/View Reviews for different plans.
+View your own profile, order history and reviews.

 ### Built Using:
  ### HTML, CSS, JavaScript (Frontend)
  ### Node.js (Backend)